 - Health and safety

-Many people who take up voluntary work do not feel very confident.
+It is normal not to feel confident when we try something new.
 We will do our best to support you to feel able to get involved in a suitable role.
-You could have a look at a role description and person specification and then get in touch with us, even if you are not sure.
+You could have a look at a role description and person specification and then get in touch with us for a chat about it, even if you are not sure.
+There will be no obligation to get involved if you decide that it is not right for you.
 We would also do our best, through support and training, to help you grow in confidence once you start volunteering.

 No. Nobody should ever be ‘out of pocket’ because of volunteering.
 You will be reimbursed money you have to spend in order to do voluntary work with Leeds Mind.
 This includes: